What's the problem?

 acidification.

-The released gases are collected and form the starting point for the ocane sustainable fuel value chain.
+The released gases are collected and are the starting point for the ocane sustainable fuel value chain.

-We convert the feedstock gases offshore into intermediary higher value, higher energy content products such as CH3OH, Methanol.
+We convert the feedstock gases offshore into intermediary higher value, higher energy content products.
+CH3OH, Methanol, is one option.

 Not only does this step eliminate the headaches around hydrogen logistics, but it decarbonises ocane's value chain.